Curriculum

 Beginning in our own solar system, we’ll learn about the planets, their properties and our relation to the galaxy.
 As we move forward, we’ll learn about the moon, the sun, stars, comets, meteors, and asteroids.
 We’ll not only learn about our own galaxy but how our space in time is a part of the vast universe that knows no end.

-Through hands-on experiences, the Eagles will further their understanding of landscape architecture, gardening, ecology, native plants and species, climate & weather, the human impact on the environment and how to contribute to the world around us.
+Through hands-on experiences, the learners will further their understanding of landscape architecture, gardening, ecology, native plants and species, climate & weather, the human impact on the environment and how to contribute to the world around us.